Morgan Stanley's German head offers resignation: sources

 Notheis and Mappus are members of the Christian Democratic Union (CDU), the same political party as Angela Merkel.

-Baden-Wuerttemberg eventually bought the EnBW stake in December 2010 for about 4.7 billion euros.
+Baden-Wuerttemberg eventually bought the EnBW stake in December 2010 for about 4.7 billion euros (3.78 billion pounds).
 But Baden-Wuerttemberg has since launched a probe into the deal and sued EDF, arguing they overpaid for the stake to the tune of 2 billion euros.

 Morgan Stanley provided the emails to Baden-Wuerttemberg, as part of a probe into the deal.